ooi-ecs/ooi-ecs.github.io/WhoWeAre.md

 title: Who are we?
 ---

-We are a network of early marine scientists interested in building a community of practice around using open data.
+We are a network of early career marine scientists interested in building a community of practice around using open data.
 You do not need to work in marine systems to join!
 We welcome new members anytime - see our "How to Join" Page for information on how to sign up.

 Below are some demographic information about our participants.